-The CID is comprised of Crisis Intervention Unit (CIU) Detectives, Crisis Outreach and Support Team (COAST) members, Mobile Crisis Team (MCT) sworn personnel, crisis clinicians, a licensed psychiatrist, and data analysts.
-The CID is responsible for the overall administration and goals of the Crisis Intervention Team (CIT) and the

-Enhanced Crisis Intervention Team (ECIT) programs.
+The CID is comprised of Crisis Intervention Unit (CIU) Detectives, Mobile Crisis Team (MCT) sworn personnel, crisis clinicians, a licensed psychiatrist, and data analysts.
+The CID is responsible for the overall administration and goals of the Crisis Intervention Team (CIT) and the Enhanced Crisis Intervention Team (ECIT) programs.
 The CID is the Department's liaison to the Mental Health Response Advisory Committee (MHRAC).